albertiho/gary_for_abyssruns/README.md

 ## Installing
 This was developed using `Python3.9` and it is recommended to use the same version to run it.

+Start by installing the required packages with `pip install -r requirements.txt`, this will install all python libraries necessary to run gary

 The program should run like any other python program (by typing `python gary.py` to your terminal while in the project folder)

 After you've tested that you can launch the program, open the `gary.py`-file in a text editor (e.g. notepad) and change the values of variables which start with `KEYBIND_` to match yours.
 This way the gary will perform correct inputs in correct places.